liziqi-matrixrealm/Mastery/README.md

 Unlike 9-axis IMU solutions, this solution is not affected by magnetic field-related factors.

 ## Wearability
-Only two steps are needed: put on the glove and secure the velcro around the wrist.
+Only two steps are needed: put on the glove and secure the Velcro around the wrist.

 To accommodate different hand sizes, several standard elastic glove sizes are available.
 Finger thickness does not affect the fit; instead, the glove aims to match different finger lengths as closely as possible.